zoe-64/ABCL/README.md

   We prefer you use TamperMonkey or ViolentMonkey.
   ### TamperMonkey or ViolentMonkey
   If you use [TamperMonkey](https://www.tampermonkey.net/) or [ViolentMonkey](https://violentmonkey.github.io): (available for several browsers: Chrome, Edge, Safari, Opera, Firefox)
-    1. Visit and click on install [ABCL.user.js](https://github.com/zoe-64/ABCL/raw/main/ABCL.user.js)
+    1. Visit and click on install [ABCL.user.js](https://github.com/zoe-64/ABCL/raw/main/ABCL.user.js) or [beta/ABCL.user.js](https://github.com/zoe-64/ABCL/blob/main/beta/ABCL.user.js)

   ### Alternative (Extension)
   1. Download the Latest file on the Releases page